cool425589/jsonfixer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cool425589/jsonfixer/blob/main/LICENSE.txt) file for details.

 ## Contact

-For any inquiries or questions, please contact us at contact@example.com.
+For any inquiries or questions, please contact us at cool425589@gmail.com

 ---
 (Note: Replace `jsonfixer` in the Installation section with your actual package name, and update the contact email and License information accordingly.)